TBleess/Website_New/_posts/The 2016 Annual Demography Summit.md

 __Sound interesting?
 Sorry you missed it?
 Well good news!__ Because the Summit was livestreamed and we have all the presentations [online available for viewing](https://demography.dola.colorado.gov/demography/annual-demography-summit-2016/) along with copies of their [slides and all the handouts](https://demography.dola.colorado.gov/demography/publications-and-presentations/#publications-and-presentations) attendees received.

-If you think you might want to attend in 2017, sign up for the [Demography Listserv](http://colorado.us13.list-manage.com/subscribe?u=542afe896a1951030a7772c33&id=89fa6d3fd5) to receive updates, and then sign up here to receive notifications of new Crosstabs posts!
+If you think you might want to attend in 2017, sign up for the [Demography Listserv](http://colorado.us13.list-manage.com/subscribe?u=542afe896a1951030a7772c33&id=89fa6d3fd5) to receive updates, and then sign up below to receive notifications of new Crosstabs posts!

 **Want to know more?** Visit our website at [demography.dola.colorado.gov](http://demography.dola.colorado.gov) or send questions to [dola_dlg_helpdesk@state.co.us](mailto:dola_dlg_helpdesk@state.co.us)